My Life

 I do not aim to teach the method which each one should follow for the right conduct of his reason.
 My aim is solely to describe the way how I conduct my own reason.

-They who set themselves to give precepts must of course regard themselves as possessed of greater skill than those to whom they prescribe.
+They who give precepts must regard themselves as having greater skill than those they teach.

 From my childhood, I have been familiar with letters.
 But as soon as I had finished the entire study, I found myself involved in so many doubts and errors.
 These convinced me that I was still ignorant.